nevermined-io/nvm-docs/docs/getting-started/nvm-nfts.md

 During 2021 and 2022 we lived the infancy of the NFTs technology.
 Many digital assets were put online and traded.
 With a bigger focus in the speculative factor of the new thing, the first age of NFTs had some characteristics:

 * The concept of ownership was not enforced, the NFT content creator didn't "own" the asset but a small
 * From a users point of view, most of the NFTs didn't represent any real benefit vs traditional assets.
-Term & conditions made that very clear.
+Terms & conditions made that very clear.
 * No attribution, no provenance, no utility, just static pictures

-Beyond the fun of playing with a new technology, first age of NFTs didn't provide any real value to content creators or users.
-There is an obvious disenchanment because they didn't provide any real improvement.
+Beyond the fun of playing with a new technology, the first age of NFTs didn't provide any real value to content creators or users.
+There is an obvious disenchantment because they didn't provide any real improvement.

 But with the lower hype came also more clarity and thinking on the benefits NFTs technology can bring to a digital world and their users.
 A second age of NFTs is coming with a different direction: